Parvovirus B19 Infection

 Pregnancy Considerations

-Documented acute infection during pregnancy should prompt referral to maternal-fetal medicine specialist.
-There is a 30% chance of fetal transmission with acute maternal infection—this may be higher during epidemic outbreaks.
-30–40% of pregnant women do not have antibodies to parvovirus B19 and thus are considered susceptible to infection (1).
+Documented acute infection during pregnancy should prompt referral to maternal–fetal medicine specialist (concern for fetal anemia, hydrops).
+There is 30% chance of fetal transmission with acute maternal infection—this may be higher during epidemic outbreaks.

 Epidemiology